 All personal protective equipment must be safely designed and constructed, appropriately selected for the hazard, and should be maintained in a clean and reliable fashion.
 It should fit comfortably, encouraging employee use.
 If the personal protective equipment does not fit properly, it can make the difference between being safely covered or dangerously exposed.

 When engineering, work practice, and administrative controls are not feasible or do not provide sufficient protection, The University provides personal protective equipment to their employees and ensures its proper use.
-Team leads and fornt line supervisors must train each employee that is required to use personal protective equipment to know and understand:
+Team leads and front line supervisors must train each employee that is required to use personal protective equipment to know and understand:

 - When it is necessary